Mpumelelo9802/String-reversal-application/README.md

 - `flutter/cupertino.dart`: For Cupertino style widgets.
 - `flutter/material.dart`: For Material design widgets.

-### Contributing

-Feel free to fork this repository, make changes, and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ### Contact

 For any questions, please contact me at Mpumelelo9802@gmail.com